Buyout group HIG set to buy historic Nuerburgring

 The HIG consortium HIG has already registered the acquisition of substantial parts of Nuerburgring's assets with the German competition authority, the Federal Cartel Authority said on its website.

-According to weekly publication Wirtschaftswoche, HIG is paying no more than 60-70 million euros ($82.4-96.2 million)for Nuerburgring.
+According to weekly publication Wirtschaftswoche, HIG is paying no more than 60-70 million eurosfor Nuerburgring.
 HIG Capital declined to comment on the purchase.

 The adjacent modern F1 track, which is 5.1km long, first hosted Formula One in 1984.